 "It is hard to see how you can prevent the bad actors from using it for bad things." - Geoffrey Hinton, Cognitive Psychologist and Computer Scientist

-How tools shape perception
+Tools shape perception

 These apps use simple text prompts to generate complex and lifelike visuals.
 While companies like Google and OpenAI embed invisible metadata or visible watermarks to signal artificial origins, these digital fingerprints often fail to translate across apps.
 The safeguards vanish when content travels through different social media ecosystems.
+Clearly, deeper safeguards are now needed.

-Platforms are falling behind
+Platforms falling behind

 Major players like YouTube, Meta, and TikTok have policies requiring disclosure of artificial intelligence use.
 However, current guardrails are failing to keep pace with the rapid evolution of the technology.
 Detection currently relies heavily on creator honesty to label content rather than automated filtering systems which are still catching up.